Honeywell Gent: Plexus

-During the early 21st Century and continued development of Vigilon, Gent released a new range of hybrid wireless products - Plexus.
+During the early 21st Century and continued development of Vigilon, Gent released a new range of hybrid wireless products – Plexus.
 Plexus used mesh networking technology with a loop-powered transceiver allowing addressable loops to be extended with wireless sensors, sounders and manual call points.
 Plexus installs are less common than their wired counterparts with one notable installation being the entrance to Norwich Station.

 Gent has discontinued the replacement purchase of Plexus parts.
-It is unknown as to why, but currently replacing a Plexus device involves either using a used part, new-old stock, or wiring a new, S-Quad or S-Cubed device.
+It is unknown as to why, but currently replacing a Plexus device involves either using a used part, new-old stock, wiring a new, S-Quad or S-Cubed device, or replacing the wireless technology or fire system as a whole.

 Sphere Marketing Services (SMS)

 Sphere Marketing Services (SMS) was established in the 1980s as a subsidiary of Gent.
 The company sold Gent products under the SMS brand name using different marketing strategies.
 Today, SMS continues to sell current Gent products via distributors, although the criteria to become a distributor is less strict.
 Modern SMS products have minor differences to their Gent Counterparts such as devices having their polling LEDs enabled by default, a lack of voice on all sounder devices, and missing Gent/Gent by Honeywell branding.